SETOMAA – UNESCO INTANGIBLE CULTURAL HERITAGE OF HUMANITY

 For whom: individuals/groups (max.
 30 pers.)

-Package includes: guided excursion + entrances + local lunch
+Package includes: guided tour + entrances + local lunch

 Programme duration: 8 hours